Profile

 For Additional Information - No Link Provided

-25. What are the criteria for a noncustodial parent and/or joint account holder to contest a financial institution attachment?
+25. What are the criteria for an obligor or joint account holder to contest a financial institution attachment?

-Defenses to levy actions include satisfaction, no obligation, no jurisdiction, improper notice,
+Defenses to levy actions include satisfaction, no obligation, no jurisdiction, improper notice.

 26. Does your state have procedures to liquidate non-liquid assets (for example, stocks, bonds, etc.)?
 If yes, provide the statutory citation and the procedures to follow.

 Yes.
-The procedure is specified in section 409.25656(3) Florida Statutes
+The procedure is specified in section 409.25656(3) Florida Statutes.

 For Additional Information - exit disclaimer